Emergency Assistance Plus

 When crossing country borders or repatriating, there can be additional costs involved.
 Many airports charge landing and handling fees when patients are transferred using chartered planes, which adds to the cost of the flight.

-There is generally paperwork required to obtain approval to fly from one country to another that is set by local regulatory agencies.
+Flying between countries usually involves paperwork required by local regulatory agencies.
 Depending on the circumstance, there is potentially a cost to this process as well.

 Does health insurance cover the cost?